And most don't choose this 'flexibility': the vast majority would prefer a job with fixed hours, a new poll shows.

 We believe that everyone should have the right to a contract that guarantees the hours they work.
 That’s why we’re sceptical of the Taylor review’s and Government’s recommendation that those on zero-hours contracts be given a ‘right to request’ regular hours after a year on the job.

 This in effect is no right at all for the most insecure workers.
 Employers will still be able to refuse any request, and staff may be unwilling to risk making the request.

 Employers will be safe in the knowledge that if they refuse a request for whatever reason, there’ll be little consequence for them.
 The power dynamic continues to remain in favour of the employer.

 Anjum Klair works in the TUC’s Economics and Social Affairs Department.
 Follow her on Twitter.

 This piece was originally published on the TUC blog.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.